lfoppiano/streamlit-pdf-viewer/README.md

 ### Caveats

 Here some caveats to be aware of:
-- Is mandatory to specify a `width` to show PDF document on tabs and expanders, otherwise, the viewer will not be displayed on tabs not immediately visible.
+- It ss mandatory to specify a `width` to show PDF document on tabs and expanders, otherwise, the viewer will not be displayed on tabs not immediately visible.
+- From version 0.0.16, the behavior for managing width and height has changed:
+  - If only the height is specified, the PDF document will be shown in proportion with the with proportional based on the PDF dimensions.
+  - The possibility to show a large view of half the PDF is not available anymore (let's face it, it was not very useful).
+  - If you need to use all the available space and limit the height, you can encapsulate the `pdf_viewer()` into a `st.component(width:...)` setting the width.
 - The `legacy` rendering is not supported on Chrome, due to security reasons.